byTheInK/cuur/README.md

 You can check out [here](./media/markdown/build.md) to get the development version.

 # Usage
-You can use both `toml` and `yaml` for this file.
-I recommend you using a toml file but if you prefer, you can use a yaml file.

 ## Flags
 There are currently four flags.
 These are: `--toml`, `--yaml`, `--json` and `--debug`.
 Toml flag gets added by default but if you want to use a yaml or a json file you have to use the yaml or json flag.